HCLOpenBMC/documents/design/software-update-for-multiple-devices.md

 ```

-If any errors or update fails in the middle of the custom flash tool, that
+If the Systemd service which invokes the flash tool encounters an error or the
-systemd service which invokes the flash tool status can be updated with failed
+update fails, the status of the service will also report failed or inactive
-or inactive.
-Based on these systemd service states, ItemUpdater can get the
+status.
+Based on these systemd service states, ItemUpdater can get the error
-error status.
+status.

 Based on the completed progress percentage, two image updates on same device can
 be avoided.
 ItemUpdater can activate the images only if that completed progress